 If you’re experiencing any unusual noise or sounds during phone calls, it may be an issue of line cross-connection or spyware.
 Meanwhile, if you hear beep sounds quite often during phone calls, then maybe your calls are being recorded.
 You can check for that as well.

-Additionally, if the call quality has suddenly dropped or low, it can also mean that your phone calls are being recorded.
-However, it might also possible that your network connectivity has some issues or signal quality not up to the mark.
+Additionally, if the call quality has suddenly dropped or is low, it can also mean that your phone calls are being recorded.
+However, it might also be possible that your network connectivity has some issues or signal quality is not up to the mark.

 4. Occasional Restarts and Shut Downs